ParthSareen/parthsareen.github.io/content/posts/building-reliable-ai-agents.md

 This also gets more complicated when there are custom formats that a model was trained on.
 The more layers of abstraction we add, the higher the likelihood that something is not getting rendered correctly.
 I've spent way too much time debugging whitespaces in a rendered prompt, trust me, you want to keep tool schemas simple.
+A single whitespace or newline can change the activations for a model; when it is part of the template the model was trained on, having it incorrect can change the model's outputs drastically.

 Similarly the tool output also needs to be parsed back into a JSON schema, and different providers may choose to parse in their own way depending on the inference engine they are using.
 Poor parsing by the provider can have two negative effects: it slowly degrades the model's tool calling capabilities, and it breaks the [KV cache](https://huggingface.co/blog/not-lain/kv-caching) since the re-rendered prompt would not match the original prompt + generated tokens.